ArvinVeiyon/WFB-ng-for-all/Home.md

 Just flash it into the SD-card (8Gb or larger), ssh to the board and follow instructions on the screen.

 ## [Setup HOWTO](Setup-HOWTO)
+## Support wfb-ng development
+Please subscribe or make donation on https://boosty.to/svpcom
 ## Telegram group: (**wfb-ng support**) https://t.me/wfb_ng
 Please note, that it is only one official group.
 ## FAQ